 If you’re overseeding your yard, check out 5 Star Fescue.
 5 Star Fescue Grass Seed Blend has five of the best-rated dwarf turf type fescues.
 Examples include Crossfire II, Cayenne, and Blade Runner.
 This blend will allow turfgrass to be deep-rooted and maintain a dark green color.
 5 Star has high disease resistance to brown patches of fungus, which can occur in humid and hot areas.
 Additionally, it is drought tolerant.

 Come talk with us, we can help you select the right type of pre-emergent and seed for your lawn.
-That way, you can be sure that you’re using the right products that are suited to Arkansas’ climate and soil conditions.
+As a result, you can be sure that you’re using the right products that are suited to Arkansas’ climate and soil conditions.
 With our help, you can have a lush, healthy, weed-free lawn in no time.